-Diverting 1 MT of food waste from a landfill and to a vermicomposting facility equates to a positive change of roughly 1 metric ton of carbon dioxide equivalent.
+Diverting 1 MT of food waste from a landfill and to a vermicomposting facility equates to a positive change of 0.99 metric tons of carbon dioxide equivalent.

 When you buy Back to Earth Vermicastings, you aren’t only giving your plants the best food and home for their health, you are shrinking your own carbon cube(footprint) at the same time!

 Fort Wayne Trees

 (Available ONLY with purchase of tree or shrub)